18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 {% include "alert.html" level:"warning" heading: "GSA Only" content: "This guide is for **GSA Employees or Contractors** operating a GSA Website" %}

-"GSA Pages" is a **GSA only Authority to Operate (ATO)** of [Cloud.gov's FEDRAMP Authorization](https://marketplace.fedramp.gov/products/F1607067912) of their [Cloud.gov Pages](https://pages.cloud.gov) service.
-As such, it adds the Security Controls around the Source Code and Contents for the Website (e.g. Github).
-It provides **GSA employees** with a fast and secure approach to getting a Web Presence for your projects/programs.
+"GSA Pages" is a **GSA only Authority to Operate (ATO)** of [cloud.gov's FEDRAMP Authorization](https://marketplace.fedramp.gov/products/F1607067912) of their [cloud.gov Pages](https://pages.cloud.gov) service.
+As such, it adds the Security Controls around the source code and contents for the website (e.g. Github).
+It provides **GSA employees** with a fast and secure approach to getting a web presence for your projects/programs.

 {% include "low-system.html" %}

->Follow this link for more information about [Cloud.gov Pages](tools/pages).
+>Follow this link for more information about [cloud.gov Pages](tools/pages).

-## Launching a [Cloud.gov Pages](http://pages.cloud.gov) Website at GSA
+## Launching a [cloud.gov Pages](http://pages.cloud.gov) Website at GSA

 - Identify a Federal GSA Employee as the **GSA Website Manager**